tomas-bzdusek/research-website/content/publication/from-quantum-geometry-to-non-linear-optics-and-gerbes-recent-advances-in-topological-band-theory/index.md

 ---
-title: From quantum geometry to non-linear optics and gerbes: Recent advances in topological band theory
+title: "From quantum geometry to non-linear optics and gerbes: Recent advances in topological band theory"
 publication_types:
   - "3"
 authors: